From time to time, I would like to dedicate an article for useful resources of possible interest to you.

 Unless otherwise stated, product recommendations are unsolicited opinions of mine as a consumer. (“Affiliate links,” through which I may receive payments for referring customers, are labeled with “[aff.]” next to the hyperlinked text.)

 If you are like me, you might get online in public places such as Starbucks or public libraries.
-Many shopping malls and supermarkets (such as Fred Meyer and Safeway) also have free Wi-Fi for customers.
+Many shopping malls and supermarkets also have free Wi-Fi for customers.
 For those who are on the move, some trains and buses may even have Wi-Fi.
-Some university campuses (such as Portland State University, Lewis & Clark College, and Concordia University Portland) also have guest Wi-Fi services, but they are also unencrypted and possibly monitored by the universities’ offices of information technologies.
+Some university campuses also have guest Wi-Fi services for non-students, but they are also unencrypted and possibly monitored by the universities’ offices of information technologies.
 (Note: Some public Wi-Fi access points at college campuses and public libraries may be restricted to TCP port 80, which means you may not be able to use any of the VPN services listed below, as they are all UDP and TCP port 443.
 You can, however, use VPNBook as it provides TCP port 80 connections, if TCP port 443 is blocked.)

 Most such public Wi-Fi hotspots are unencrypted.
 This means anyone who is on the same Wi-Fi network can snoop on everything you are doing online.
 In addition, some public Wi-Fi access points seem to be tracking your activities in order to feed you ads or for market research purposes.